 ‘Space Weather Output Usable Declaration’

-A member questioned the the use of this definition and if there was rationale behind it being a planned outage versus a force majeure or an emergency event.
+A Workgroup member questioned the wording of this definition and if there was rationale behind an outage always being a classified as a ‘planned outage’ versus it being a force majeure or an emergency event.
 The Grid Code SME explained that an unplanned outage typically refers to a fault occurring without prior warning, however, in this case, prior notice was provided.
-A member raised a concern that, as an Interconnector, they could be required to cease operations if connected substations choose to shut down their assets for infrastructure protection.
-The Proposer clarified that GC0183 focuses on notifying parties of intended plans, if a substation providing power to the Interconnector asset decides to disconnect, this does not alter the intention of the Interconnector.
-This scenario is not within the scope of GC0183, as it may occur as part of normal business operations.
+A member raised a concern that, as an Interconnector Owner, they could be required to cease operations if connected substations choose to shut down their assets for infrastructure protection, thus the Interconnector outage would not be planned as it is outside of their control.
+The Proposer clarified that GC0183 focuses on notifying parties of intended plans.If a TO substation providing power to the Interconnector Owner decides to disconnect, this does not alter the intention of the Interconnector Ownerr.
+This scenario is not within the scope of GC0183, as it may occur as part of normal business operations such as a planned or unplanned outage.

-A participant raised a question regarding the use of ‘Interconnector’ instead of ‘Interconnector Owner’ in the definitions, highlighting that ‘Interconnector’ refers to equipment, whereas ‘Generator’ denotes an individual or entity.
-The Grid Code Subject Matter Expert concurred that ‘Interconnector Owner’ would be more appropriate and committed to reviewing the terminology within the definitions.
+A participant raised a question regarding the use of ‘Interconnector’ instead of ‘Interconnector Owner’ in the legal text definitions, highlighting that ‘Interconnector’ refers to equipment, whereas ‘Generator’ denotes an individual or entity.
+The Grid Code SME concurred that ‘Interconnector Owner’ would be more appropriate and committed to reviewing the terminology within the definitions.
 Additionally, a member emphasised the importance of maintaining consistent terminology across all definitions and in OC2.

 ‘Space Weather Prepare Notification’

 A member asked for a timeline of notifications, specifically questioning if any are issued between 12 hours and 20 minutes in advance.
-The Proposer clarified that the ‘Space Weather Advisory’ covers this period but does not require notification or action; it simply allows NESO to share information as needed.
+The Proposer clarified that the definition of ‘Space Weather Advisory’ covers this period but does not require notification or action; it simply allows NESO to share information as needed.
 Only notifications trigger action.

 Operating Code 2 (OC2)